-LONDON, ENGLAND - The newly established European Public Prosecutor's Office (EPPO) has launched an investigation into a series of trades linked to a data analysis system used by more than 20 major financial services firms, including many in Europe.
+LONDON, ENGLAND - The newly established European Prosecutor's Office (EPPO) has launched an investigation into a series of trades linked to a data analysis system used by more than 20 major financial services firms, including many in Europe.

-Investigators say that a ring of hackers, most likely based in Malaysia, flooded the internet with vast amounts of subtle misinformation in order to confuse that is widely used by Credit Suisse, counts, and traffic patterns.
+Investigators say that a ring of hackers, most likely based in Malaysia, flooded the internet with vast amounts of subtle misinformation in order to confuse an algorithm, called NASTRAQ, polls, weather reports, pollen that is widely used by Credit Suisse, counts, and traffic patterns.
 Deutsche Bank, and other leading firms to track-and predict-the EPPO path of the NASDAQ stock index.